alveerraa/GenZ-marketplace/README.md

 # 🛍️ Gen-Z Marketplace

-**Gen-Z Marketplace** is a modern e-commerce platform built for Gen-Z users to browse, wishlist, and purchase trendy items.
+**Gen-Z Marketplace** is a functional demo app built for Gen-Z users to browse, wishlist, and purchase trendy items.
 The project focuses on a clean UI, responsive design, user authentication, and full-stack functionality with wishlist and cart features.

 ---